ensc/etest/README.md

 - will share the "network" resource; e.g. other tests which share this resource are allowed at the same time, but no tests which use it exclusively.

+# License

+The code which is linked to tests, is licensed under LGPL-3.0-or-later.
+This includes the content of the toplevel `etest` crate.

+Implementation details (`etest-derive` + `etest-impl`) are licensed under GPL-3.0-or-later with the explicit permission to use and distribute the generated code (the expanded macro) under terms of your choice.

+Independent tests (`etest-tests`) are licensed under GPL-3.0-or-later.